US ending temporary permits for almost 60,000 Haitians

 Advocates and members of Congress from both parties had asked the Trump administration for an 18-month extension of the program, known as Temporary Protected Status.
 Haitian President Jovenel Moise’s government also requested the extension.

+Rony Ponthieux, a 49-year-old Haitian nurse with temporary residency who has lived in Miami since 1999, told The Associated Press, “This isn’t over, this is time we get to fight for renewal, not to pack our bags.”
+She has a daughter and a son born in the United States and another son in Port-au-Prince.

+“We need to push Washington to provide a legal status for us with TPS,” Ponthieux said.
+“This is anti-immigrant policy.”

-Advocates for Haitians say conditions in the island nation haven’t improved nearly enough for Haitians to be deported.
+Advocates for Haitians quickly criticized the decision, arguing the conditions in the island nation haven’t improved nearly enough for Haitians to be deported.

+Florida Rep. Mario Diaz-Balart, a Republican, expressed “strong opposition” to the measure and urged the administration to reconsider.

+“Forcing them to leave the United States would be detrimental,” he said in a press release.
+“Almost eight years later, Haiti remains in total disarray and still requires much rebuilding.”

 While Haiti has made advances spurred by international aid since the quake, the Caribbean nation remains one of the poorest in the world.
 More than 2.5 million people, roughly a quarter of the population, live on less than $1.23 a day, which authorities there consider extreme poverty.